rsimon/cozy-iiif/README.md

 root.forEach(logTOCNode);
 ```

-### Working with different Image Types and Levels
+### Image Types and Levels

-The **CozyImageResource** type provides a helper property for identify the type and level of
+The **CozyImageResource** provides a helper properties that identify the type and level of
 an image.

 ```ts